quickkennedy/Garm3n-QL/README.md

 - enabling then disabling streamer mode breaks many things
 - ultrawide resolutions have poor counter visibility thanks to being on the side
 - chat covers up health when opened
+- killstreak notification has extra space on the right
+- when using helvetica killername can go outside of its borders